 Each of the 1980 albums from Sabbath, Priest, and Maiden is remarkable for the trajectory of music it followed and the precedent it established.
 Black Sabbath had recently fired Ozzy Osbourne and set out to redefine themselves with a new and improved singer in Rainbow’s Ronnie James Dio.
 The revamped sound they revealed on Heaven and Hell was strikingly different from the loose, softhearted rock on the band’s last two albums and nearly as different from the rest of their discography.

 Where Ozzy droned, Dio soared, and Heaven and Hell displayed an element of imagination and mysticism rarely heard from the band previously.
-It borrowed heavily from Rainbow’s musical delivery and the new songwriting was cleaner, tighter, faster, and significantly more deliberate.
+It borrowed heavily from Rainbow’s musical delivery, and the new songwriting was cleaner, tighter, faster, and significantly more deliberate than before.
 Notably, the sound production was also thicker and heavier than on albums from Rainbow and other hard rock acts of the ‘70s.

-An accessible example of this evolution comes in the form of Slayer’s first three full-length recordings.
-Although it seems odd today, it was not inconceivable at the time to classify Slayer’s 1983 debut Show No Mercy as heavy metal given that Tom Araya’s high-pitched wails and the group’s articulate riffing and rhythms still held notable similarities to NWOBHM and especially the emerging speed metal sound, which itself was a more subtle outgrowth of heavy metal.
-By 1985, and the band’s follow-up Hell Awaits, the term was stretched to its breaking point.
+An accessible example of this rapid evolution, and the confusion that accompanied it, comes in the form of Slayer’s first three full-length recordings.
+It was not inconceivable at the time to classify Slayer’s 1983 debut Show No Mercy as heavy metal given that Tom Araya’s high-pitched wails and the group’s articulate riffing and rhythms still held notable similarities to NWOBHM, and especially to the emerging speed metal sound, which itself was a more subtle outgrowth of heavy metal.
+With few other albums to compare it to, Slayer often and understandably received the heavy metal label.
+By 1985 and the band’s follow-up Hell Awaits, the term was stretched beyond its breaking point.
 One short year after that, “heavy metal” proved to be a useless label to describe the raucous, frenetic style exhibited on Reign in Blood.
-The album was undeniably distinct from the heavy metal records that preceded it.
-It was thrash metal.
-Another look at the diagram shows several evolutions of metal through albums released during the ‘80s.
+Despite the fact the album was undeniably distinct from the heavy metal records that preceded it, it continued to be lumped in with the older style of music.

 30 years after the widespread proliferation of metal music and the development of clear distinctions between its largest subgenres, there are no reasonable justifications for calling bands in diverse musical styles like Arch Enemy, Slipknot, and Fleshgod Apocalypse “heavy metal.”
 Without getting into the conversation of whether those bands are metal at all (that deserves its own topic and will come in The History of Heavy Metal Part II), it is enough to say that, from the standpoints of history and musical progression, they are not heavy metal.

-Music evolves and demands unique descriptors to recognize artists’ efforts to create new and engaging styles of music.
-In the 21st century, “metal” is the only justifiable and accurate term for talking broadly about the metal genre.
-Only laziness, stubbornness, and lack of music literacy cause the continued abuse and misuse of the name “heavy metal,” and it is well past time the label was reserved solely for bands who play in a style similar to those pivotal albums from the early 1980s.
-To use it otherwise is akin to saying BB King performed African spirituals or that Led Zeppelin was a country folk act.
+Music evolves and demands unique descriptors to acknowledge artists’ innovations.
+In the 21st century, “metal” is the only accurate term for talking broadly about the metal genre, and it’s well past time “heavy metal” was reserved solely for bands who play in a style similar to the pivotal albums from the early 1980s.
+To use it otherwise is to say that BB King performed African spirituals or that Led Zeppelin was a country folk act.